 4. Hvammsvik Hot Springs

-It's a 45-minute drive away from the city center, and you can visit with this relaxing half-day soaking tour at Hvammsvik, which includes a transfer from Reykjavik.
-You can also go by yourself with a rental car and book your Hvammsvik Hot Springs admission online.
+It's a 45-minute drive away from the city center.
+You can visit with this relaxing half-day soaking tour, which includes a transfer from Reykjavik or get Hvammsvik Hot Springs admission separately and drive yourself there.

 Photo from Relaxing Half-Day Hot Spring Soaking Tour at Hvammsvik from Reykjavik